AI Researcher & Engineer

 Projects

 A practical ledger application built in three days to manage ticket sales and financial reconciliation for a church revival meeting.
-Before this tool, end-of-night accounting required manual tallying across multiple counters — a process averaging 15–20 minutes per session.
-The software centralised all ticket transactions in real time, reducing close-out time to under 5 minutes across five consecutive events.
+Before this tool, end-of-night accounting required manual tallying across multiple counters — averaging 15–20 minutes per session.
+The software centralised all transactions in real time, reducing close-out time to under 5 minutes across five consecutive events.

 Skills